 Photography is the remains of light entering the lens and hitting the light-sensitive surface.
-I visualize this as follows: by photographing something, I “keep some light”; my photography is the result of the light kept in the camera, thus the name of the site and the blog, Kept Light.
+I visualize this as follows: by photographing something, I “keep some light”; my photography is the result of the light kept in the camera; thus the name of the site and the blog, Kept Light.

-In the early 90s I started to move in the direction of digital photography and never looked back.
+In the early 90s, I started to move in the direction of digital photography and never looked back.
 Although I have done much darkroom work, the digital domain with its unique benefits has been a fertile ground.
-I taught myself the tools of this new world, mainly Photoshop and later Lightroom to be totally comfortable in them.
+I taught myself the tools of this new world, mainly Photoshop and later Lightroom to be very comfortable in them.
 I have also shared what I have learned with others in presentations, workshops, and individual interaction.
 You will find on this site summaries of my presentations on a variety of topics.

 I also believe that every medium has its advantages and shortcomings and am willing to live within those limits instead of imitating other forms of art, mainly painting.
-So, to me it is not a compliment when someone says that my work “looks like a painting” or “how painterly” my photographs are.
+So, to me, it is not a compliment when someone says that my work “looks like a painting” or “how painterly” my photographs are.

 In a finished photograph, I try to present what I saw rather than what the camera recorded.
-Some call this “manipulation” and I have written about the nonsensical nature of this argument since all photographs are manipulated, bar none.
+Some call this “manipulation,” and I have written about the nonsensical nature of this argument since all photographs are manipulated, bar none.
 I want my prints to convey my creative vision, which the camera lacks, and my visual system which is orders of magnitude better than any camera can be today.
-So, I am not a purist who believes “once the shutter is released the photograph is done”, whatever that may mean.
+So, I am not a purist who believes “once the shutter is released the photograph is done,” whatever that may mean.
 In fact, once the shutter is released the work has just begun.
 Despite the fact that I keep a very open mind about making all necessary adjustments to my photographs to convey what I saw, I strive to produce work that is free from processing artifacts and that look “effortlessly done.”
-My photography is not about the techniques and tools I use, the result should not become a badge for having learned how to use a new technique.
-Technique should be subservient to the vision, not the other way around.
+My photography is not about the techniques and tools I use, and the result should not become a badge for having learned how to use a new technique.
+The technique should be subservient to the vision, not the other way around.

 I have also done commercial photography for annual reports, product labels, billboards, and magazine ads.
 My last commercial assignments were photographing wristwatches for an importer for magazine ads.
 They represent a small fraction of my total work, although I enjoyed the assignments and the challenges of photographing watches.
 (It never occurred to me that all watches are photographed at 10 passed 10 or 10 minutes to 2.)